Tyrrrz/Contextual/Readme.md

 ### Providing and using contexts

-To define a context, create a class that inherits from the `Context` class as shown here:
+To define a context, create a class that inherits from the `Context` type as shown below:

 ```csharp
 // A simple context that exposes a single string value